kongying-tavern/docs/src/en/manual/guide/auto-tracking/troubleshoot.md

 - Use a game resolution greater than 720p
 - Improve tracking accuracy by enabling anti-aliasing
 - Reducing tracking interval when it does not impact performance too much
-- Standing still for 3-10 seconds will allow the auto tracker to recapture your location
+- Standing still for 3-10 seconds will allow the **Position Tracker** to recapture your location
 - If the player indicator continues to skip around, teleport to a waypoint, if the tracking returns to normal, the previous location does not have enough features for the tracker to recognize. (e.g. on the sea, open desert, sand storms, masked and yet-to-unlock areas)

 ---

 - Too many **in-game custom pins** will significantly reduce tracking accuracy. (e.g. Quest navigation, vendors, custom pins, etc.)
-- Some areas can change appearance through world quest progression, auto tracking compares the game image to the **final form** of the map.
-For auto tracking to work accurately, please complete the related world quests.
+- Some areas can change appearance through world quest progression, **Position Tracker** compares the game image to the **final form** of the map.
+For **Position Tracker** to work accurately, please complete the related world quests.
 You can view the final form of the map in the map client.
 Areas that change:

 | Khaj-Nisut                    | Safhe Shatranj          | Dunes of Steel    |
 | ----------------------------- | ----------------------- | ----------------- |